PRO-2684/pURLfy/README.md

 - `getStatistics(): object`: Get statistics.
 - `addEventListener("statisticschange", callback: function): void`: Add an event listener for statistics change.
     - The `callback` function will receive an `CustomEvent` / `Event` object based on whether the platform supports it.
-    - If platform supports `CustomEvent`, the `detail` property of the event object will contain the new statistics.
+    - If platform supports `CustomEvent`, the `detail` property of the event object will contain the incremental statistics.
 - `removeEventListener("statisticschange", callback: function): void`: Remove an event listener for statistics change.

 #### Properties